 As such, if any Canadian citizen has access to the internet and a mobile phone, they can access the best premium betting markets out there.
 Many of the top-tier providers have developed excellent user-friendly betting apps, allowing users to access the markets anytime anyplace.

-Legal offline sports betting for Canadians
+Legal offline sports betting

 What connects legal betting sites in Canada?